Frequently Asked Questions (FAQ)

 Each nonimmigrant visa application is a separate process.
 You must apply in the normal manner, even if you had a visa before and even if your current nonimmigrant visa is still valid.
 Repeat travelers to the United States may qualify to renew their visas without appearing for an interview.
 This process allows qualifying applicants to submit their application via mail (except for those who apply at the U.S. Consulate in Naha).

 Q.8 My passport has expired, but the U.S. visa in it is still valid.
 Do I need to apply for a new visa?

 No. If your visa is still valid you can travel to the United States with your two passports (old and new), as long as the visa is valid, not damaged, and is the appropriate type of visa required for your principal purpose of travel.
 (Example: tourist visa, when your principal purpose of travel is tourism).
 Also, the name and other personal data should be the same in both passports (unless the name change was due to marriage).
 Your nationality, as indicated in the new passport, must be the same as that shown in the passport bearing the visa.

 Q.10 How can I extend my visa?

 The validity of a visa cannot be extended regardless of its type.
-You must apply for a new visa.
+You will need to apply for a new visa.

 Q.11 Must I submit my visa application form electronically?

-Yes, you must complete the DS-160 and bring a printed copy of the DS-160 confirmation page with you when you go for your interview at the U.S. Embassy.
+Yes, you must complete the DS-160 and bring a printed copy of the DS-160 confirmation page with you when you go for your interview at the U.S. Embassy or Consulate.

 Q.12 What is "administrative processing?"

 Some visa applications require further administrative processing, which takes additional time after your interview with a consular officer.
-You are advised of this possibility when they apply.
+You are advised of this possibility when you apply.
 Most administrative processing is resolved within 60 days of the visa interview.
-This web page on the Consular Affairs website has more information about administrative processing.
+This web page on the U.S. Embassy's website has more information about administrative processing.

 Q.13 How do I read and understand my visa?

 As soon as you receive your visa, check to make sure all your personal information printed on the visa is correct.
-If any of the information on your visa does not match the information in your passport or is otherwise incorrect, please contact the issuing authority (i.e. the Embassy) immediately.
+If any of the information on your visa does not match the information in your passport or is otherwise incorrect, please contact the issuing authority (i.e. the U.S. Embassy or Consulate) immediately.

-The expiration date of your visa is the last day you may use the visa to enter the United States.
-It does not indicate how long you may stay in the United States.
-Your stay is determined by the Department of Homeland Security at your port of entry.
+The expiration date of your visa is the last day you may use the visa to enter the U.S. It does not indicate how long you may stay in the U.S. Your stay is determined by the Department of Homeland Security at your port of entry.
 As long as you comply with the Department of Homeland Security decision on the conditions of your stay, you should have no problem.